-Besides the location of your business, a number of other factors can greatly affect the premiums that you pay for cyber insurance.
+Besides the location of your business, a number of other factors can greatly affect the premiums that you pay for Cyber Liability Insurance.
 Insurance companies will take into account the nature of your business, the number of sensitive employee and customer records you store, whether your business stores credit card and banking information on your customers, and the types of security defenses your company has undertaken.
-Additionally, if your company has a history of cyber insurance claims or if it has been attacked or hacked in the past, your premiums may be higher.
+Additionally, if your company has a history of cyber insurance claims, or if it has been attacked or hacked in the past, your premiums may be higher.

 Reducing the Risks of Cyber Liability Claims

 Cyber Liability Insurance should be your last line of defense against hacking, viruses, and data breaches.
 It is best to be proactive and take precautionary steps to reduce your exposure to cyber liability.